Ashkan-Yaldaie/thesis/documents/YaldaieAshkan_a1300570_Contents.md

 # Table of contents
+1. Abbreviations and Terms
-1. Introduction
+2. Introduction
   - Project questions and objectives
   - Project's purpose and scope
-  - Definition of terms
-2. Theoretical Overview
+3. Theoretical Overview
   - Introduction to the Raspberry Pi
   - Home automation
   - Security system
-3. Implementation of a home automation and security system
+4. Implementation of a home automation and security system
   - Setting up the Raspberry Pi
   - List of required sensors and other devices
   - Home automation